phetsims/faradays-law/doc/model.md

-# Expression Exchange Model Description
+# Faraday's Law Model Description

 This is a high-level description of the model used in the Faraday's Law simulation.
 It it intended for audiences that are not necessarily technical.